jricoiii/jricoiii/content/courses/stat159_s21/policies.md

 We will be hopefully using breakout rooms often this semester.
 Based on the task, I will mix things up (i.e., one on one breakouts for think-pair-share, entire team of 8 breakouts, subteam breakouts of 4 members, random breakout groups of 4).

 The successful use of breakouts lies in the students' resposiblity (and the professor to make sure the use of breakouts is appropiate and timely).
 Therefore, I am just sincerely asking all of you to take this class seriously and bring yourself fully engaged in the class process and be involved to the best of your ability.
 Actually, I think we will all need to push ourselves and overcome our anxiety to be more vocal, since the remote environment can strongly pull us into our own little world where we just become observers.
-Fight the gravity of observance, instead **fly above** take an active role in our class.
+Please fight the gravity of observance, instead **fly above** take an active role in our class.

 ## Question for Professors
 Please use Campuswire for all communication.
 I am attempting to make this course an **email-free** course.